miragenair/Heart-Disease-Project/Readme.md

 * Add a frontend interface for user interaction
 * Use advanced models like XGBoost or Neural Networks
 * Integrate real-time data input

----

-## 🤝 Contributing

-Feel free to fork this repository and contribute by improving the model or adding new features.

----

-## 📬 Contact

-If you have any questions or suggestions, feel free to reach out!

----

-⭐ If you found this project helpful, consider giving it a star!